ofefo/welcomeBach/README.md

 Now you can get your daily dose of counterpoint with: `Bach`

-By default, it returns 03 links, but you can pass a value as an argument to get more results (e.g. `Bach 5`).
+By default, it returns 3 links, but you can pass a value as an argument to get more results (e.g. `Bach -v=5`).

+If you want to relisten to the last BWV, run it with the *--relisten* flag: `Bach -r`

 Inspired by [Koan].